CopperEgg/metrics-plugins/postgres/README.md

 It may take up to a minute for the dashboard to automatically appear, once created.
 After a minute or a page refresh, "PostgreSQL" will appear in the left nav of the Dashboards tab.
 Enjoy!

-Note that you can add widgets to the PostgreSQL Dashboard which display data from any metric groups, including system metrics gathered using any of CopperEgg's services.
-We recommend that you also install the CopperEgg collector on you PostgreSQL server, so that you can correlate PostgreSQL performance with the underlying system metrics.
+Note that you can add widgets to the PostgreSQL Dashboard which display data from any metric groups, including system metrics gathered using any of Uptime Cloud Monitor's services.
+We recommend that you also install the Uptime Cloud Monitor collector on you PostgreSQL server, so that you can correlate PostgreSQL performance with the underlying system metrics.

-Have a look at the [CopperEgg Demo site](https://app.copperegg.com/demo), to see more ideas on how to customize and optimize your cloud infrastructure and application monitoring.
+Have a look at the [Uptime Cloud Monitor Demo site](https://app.copperegg.com/demo), to see more ideas on how to customize and optimize your cloud infrastructure and application monitoring.

-Don't forget that you can set alerts and notifications based on the custom metrics being gathered from postgresql, just as simply as setting up all of your CopperEgg system and website monitoring alerts.
+Don't forget that you can set alerts and notifications based on the custom metrics being gathered from postgresql, just as simply as setting up all of your Uptime Cloud Monitor system and website monitoring alerts.
 Simply go to the Issues tab, and navigate to Configure Alerts.